 Advising is an essential part of student success and progression at MTSA.
-Success in the DNAP program depends on being a successful student in the academic courses.
-Each DNAP student's designated faculty advisor reviews progress with each student in the academic area.
-These evaluations are summaries of the student's self-evaluation form, the student's online Portfolio, and the Academic Record.
+Success in the program depends on being a successful student in the academic courses.
+Each student's designated faculty advisor reviews progress with each student in the academic area.
+The advisors review summaries of the student's self-evaluation, the student's online Portfolio, and the Academic Record.
 These per semester sessions are scheduled with each student individually.

-The Program Administrator is the full-time MTSA administrator who has the primary responsibility for interim student advisement, or advisement beyond the capacity of the faculty advisors.
-However, if the student chooses, both the Assistant Program Administrator and the Vice President of Academics are also present at MTSA on a full-time basis and are also available for student advisement.
-All three of these full-time administrators are available for informal discussions with students.
-Their offices are in close proximity to the classrooms, and dialogue is encouraged.
+The Program Administrator is the full-time MTSA administrator who has the responsibility for interim student advisement, or advisement beyond the capacity of the faculty advisors.
+The Executive Vice President is also present at MTSA on a full-time basis and available for student advisement.